swarfeya/teeworlds-library-ts/README.md

 ```

 # Documentation
-You can find an documentation to what most components do in the [docs/documentation.md](docs/documentation.md).
+You can find an documentation to what most components do in the [docs/documentation.md](https://gitlab.com/swarfey/teeworlds-client/-/blob/main/docs/documentation.md).
-You can also find a few of examples inside of the [docs/examples](docs/examples/) directory.
+You can also find a few examples inside of the [docs/examples](https://gitlab.com/swarfey/teeworlds-client/-/tree/main/docs/examples) directory.